h15200/notes/system-design.md

   increase in performance is often worth these tradeoffs.
 As a result, mapReduce is no longer used for large scale computation in modern tech stacks

+#### Flink

+- in addition to being a batch processor like `Spark`, it also has stream processing capabilities
+- stream processing is a hybrid `online` and `offline` system
+- flink itself is not a message broker but runs on them as consumers on a cluster of message queues like Kafka
+- each flink instance has its own kv store to persist stateful changes
+- deals with fault tolerance by periodically replicating in-node local data to durable storage such as S3 or HDFS

 ### Security http and https

 - an IP (internet protocol) packet is the base level of network communication